 |Bidding Ended||Tue 26 March, 2019 at 9:30pm|

-Jane Dixon (b.1963, Lancashire, UK) lives and works in London.
-Dixon received an MA in Printmaking from the Royal College of Art in 1988.
-Her practice explores the conceptual alignment between subject and method.
+Dixon's practice explores the conceptual alignment between subject and method.
 The rubbed drawings of her recent series are a continuation of her interest in the relationship between the real and the artificial or invented.
-Her awards include Rome Scholarship in Printmaking, British School at Rome (1989-90), Kettle’s Yard Artist Fellowship, University of Cambridge (2000-2001).